 Preheat oven to 350.
 Grease baking dish.

 Lay out a cabbage leaf, place a large scoop of the mixture inside, roll up leaf, and place in dish, seam-side down.
-Repeat with remaining cabbage and mixture.
+Repeat with remaining cabbage and filling.

 Combine tomato soup and water, pour over cabbage rolls, cover the dish with aluminum foil, and bake until cabbage is tender, about 1½ hours.